finos/tracdap/doc/app_dev/tutorial/chapter_3_using_data.rst

 We only need to specify tags we want to change in the ``tagUpdates`` field.
 In this example we add one new tag to describe the change.

-To send the update to the platform, we use :meth:`updateSmallDataset()<trac.api.TracDataApi.readSmallDataset>`:
+To send the update to the platform, we use :meth:`updateSmallDataset()<tracdap.api.TracDataApi.readSmallDataset>`:

 .. literalinclude:: ../../../examples/apps/javascript/src/using_data.js
     :language: JavaScript